Judicial Yuan

-The Judicial Yuan (司法院 (Sīfǎ Yuàn, Su-hoat Īⁿ)) is the judicial branch of the Republic of China.
+The Judicial Yuan (司法院 (Sīfǎ Yuàn, Su-hoat Īⁿ)) is the judicial branch of the Republic of China, which previously ruled the mainland and now controls Taiwan.
 It functions as the Constitutional Court and oversees the courts of Taiwan, including the ordinary courts such as the Supreme Court, high courts, and district courts as well as special courts like administrative, and disciplinary courts.
 The Judicial Yuan holds the following powers: